mijuc/CCFL2LED/README.md

 # CCFL2LED

+Hi!
+I'm working on the R&D side of the Поново project.
+Through our initiative, where we upcycle old electronic devices in exchange for tree seedlings, we’ve noticed that LCD monitors are among the most common items ending up in landfills — and in our repair center as well.

+Interestingly, the majority of these monitors share the same issue: the backlight.
+Most of them use CCFL (cold cathode fluorescent lamp) backlighting, which is often partially or completely non-functional.

-While working with LCD monitors, we noticed that their main issue is the CCFL (Cold Cathode Fluorescent Lamp) backlight.
-Since replacing these lamps is not cost-effective, we concluded that the best option is to modernize these devices with a new type of backlighting — LED (Light-Emitting Diode) backlight.
+As project volunteers, we concluded that replacing the CCFL lamps is not cost-effective.
+Instead, we aim to modernize these monitors by upgrading them to LED backlighting.

+If there are any PCB design or engineering experts among you who would like to provide feedback on the design and concept — we would really appreciate it!
+We’d also be grateful if you could support our project by sharing it on social media or donating via [OpenCollective](https://opencollective.com/ponovo).

 # Why is this change so important?